opennms-forge/opennms-netflow-map/README.md

 Command line options:

-     -h the ElasticSearch host to be used, default is localhost -p the ElasticSearch port to be used, default is 9200 -a a public IP address to be used instead when resolving private IP addresses, default is 8.8.8.8
+     -host the ElasticSearch host to be used, default is localhost -port the ElasticSearch port to be used, default is 9200 -local a public IP address to be used instead when resolving private IP addresses, default is 8.8.8.8 -sample, only visualize every n-th sample

 Easiest way is to ssh into your ElasticSearch box and forward traffic to the ElasticSearch port: